openhab/openhab1-addons/bundles/binding/org.openhab.binding.sagercaster/README.md

 # Sager Weathercaster Binding

-The Sager Weathercaster is a scientific instrument for accurate prediction of the weather.
+The Sager Weathercaster is a scientific instrument for accurate prediction of the weather.  **This binding is currently incompatible with openHAB 2.**

 ## Limitations